 Welcome to the Social Gap Experiment!

 We wanted to stir things up, so we launched a social distancing experiment — and a creative project!
-During the global pandemic, we’ve shared comedy, confessions, and conversation.
+During the global pandemic, we’ve shared comedy, confessions, and conversation on live video broadcasts.
 Now, we are sharing our creativity in a publication!

 Two Ways to Share Creativity